Blockstack (STX) Price Tops $0.48 on Exchanges

 Blockstack Coin Trading

-Blockstack can be bought or sold on these cryptocurrency exchanges: .
-It is usually not currently possible to purchase alternative cryptocurrencies such as Blockstack directly using U.S. dollars.
-Investors seeking to acquire Blockstack should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
+Blockstack can be traded on these cryptocurrency exchanges: .
+It is usually not presently possible to purchase alternative cryptocurrencies such as Blockstack directly using US dollars.
+Investors seeking to trade Blockstack should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, GDAX or Gemini.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Blockstack using one of the aforementioned exchanges.

 Receive News & Updates for Blockstack Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Blockstack and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.